rtsundland/k8s-cluster-pa/openebs/README.md

 https://openebs.io/docs/quickstart-guide/installation#installation-via-helm

 ## Patch Talos
 Ensure the talos machine configuration has the following patch applied.
-This should be done within the cluster build
+This should be done within the cluster build.
+This yaml is saved as *worker.patch.yaml* here.
 ```
 machine:
   sysctls: